 The Authority participates in TexPool, the Texas Local Government Investment Pool.
 The State Comptroller of Public Accounts exercises oversight responsibility of TexPool, which includes (1) the ability to significantly influence operations, (2) designation of management and (3) accountability for fiscal matters.
 Additionally, the State Comptroller has established an advisory board composed of both participants in TexPool and other persons who do not have a business relationship with TexPool.
 The Advisory Board members review the investment policy and management fee structure.

-Although TexPool is not registered with the SEC as an investment company, it operates in a manner consistent with the SEC's Rule 2a7 of the Investment Company Act of 1940.
-As permitted by GAAP, TexPool uses amortized cost (which excludes unrealized gains and losses) rather than market value to compute share price.
+As permitted by GAAP, TexPool uses amortized cost (which excludes unrealized gains and losses) rather than market value to compute share price and seeks to maintain a constant dollar value per share.
 Accordingly, the fair value of the Authority's position in TexPool is the same as the value of TexPool shares.
+Investments in TexPool may be withdrawn on a same day basis, as long as the transaction is executed by 3:30 p.m.